saunakdas16/alzheimers-eeg-ml/README.md

 Independent Component Analysis (ICA) is used to separate statistically independent signal sources from the multichannel EEG recording.

-The pilot workflow uses:
+The ICA workflow uses:

-- Infomax ICA
-- Extended Infomax
+- Extended Infomax ICA
 - Rank-aware component selection after average referencing
 - Reproducible random initialization
 - ICLabel-based component classification

-Components are evaluated for potential artifact categories such as ocular, muscular, cardiac, and other non-neural sources before cleaning the EEG signal.
+ICLabel classifications are used for automated artifact handling.
+Components classified as `eye blink` with a predicted probability of at least 0.80 are excluded before reconstructing the cleaned EEG signal.

 ### 04. Epoching